CBC-UCONN/RADseq_tutorial/00_preliminaries.md

 ### What is SLURM?

 [SLURM](https://slurm.schedmd.com/documentation.html) is the job management software that coordinates requests for computational resources on Xanadu.
-Essentially, you write a script to execute some programs, submit it to SLURM, and SLURM sends it out to compute nodes in the cluster to be run. **ALL** work done on the cluster needs to be routed through SLURM.
+Essentially, you write a script to do some computational work, submit it to SLURM (using the command `sbatch`, e.g. `sbatch myscript.sh`), and SLURM sends it out to compute nodes in the cluster to be run. **ALL** work done on the cluster needs to be routed through SLURM.
 Again, see our documentation linked above.

 ### The SLURM header.